ApetroaeTudor/GoldenEagle/README.md

 **Collisions** are implemented using a special **Behavior CSV**, from which the current tile behavior is deduced.
 For example, tile ID 0 means death.<br>

 ### Saving and Loading
-**Saving and Loadind** is realized through the use of an sqlite database, using a JDBC driver.
+**Saving and Loading** is done through the use of an sqlite database, using a JDBC driver.
 The data management system is implemented using a Proxy Design Pattern.
 Between the database and the actual game lies a data buffer, into which data is first loaded.<br>

 ### Exception handling
 Some data validation **exceptions** are managed with custom classes derived from the java Exception clas.<br>